Cosmological argument: Conceptual analysis of the First Cause

-For scientific evidence of the finitude of the past, Craig refers to the Borde-Guth-Vilenkin theorem, which posits a past boundary to cosmic inflation, and the general consensus on the standard model of cosmology, which refers to the origin of the universe in the Big Bang.

-For philosophical evidence, he cites Hilbert's paradox of the grand hotel and the paradox of Tristram Shandy to prove (respectively) the impossibility of actual infinites existing in reality and of forming an actual infinite by successive addition.
-He concludes that past events, in comprising a series of events that are instantiated in reality and formed by successive addition, cannot extend to an infinite past.

-Craig remarks upon the theological implications that follow from the conclusion of the argument:
+Craig examines the theological implications that stem from the final conclusion of the argument:

 "... our whole universe was caused to exist by something beyond it and greater than it.
 For it is no secret that one of the most important conceptions of what theists mean by 'God' is Creator of heaven and earth."

 Criticism and discourse

 "What caused the first cause?"

 Objections to the cosmological argument may question why a first cause is unique in that it does not require any causes.
 Critics contend that the concept of a first cause qualifies as special pleading, or that arguing for the first cause's exemption raises the question of why there should be a first cause at all.
 Defenders maintain that this question is addressed by various formulations of the cosmological argument, emphasizing that none of its major iterations rests on the premise that everything requires a cause.

 Andrew Loke refers to the Kalam cosmological argument, in which the causal premise ("whatever begins to exist has a cause") stipulates that only things which begin to exist require a cause.
 William Lane Craig asserts that—even if one posits a plurality of causes for the existence of the universe—a first uncaused cause is necessary, otherwise an infinite regress of causes would arise, which he argues is impossible.
 Similarly, Edward Feser proposes, in accordance with Aquinas's discourses on the Second Way, that an essentially ordered series of causes cannot regress to infinity, even if it may be theoretically possible for accidentally ordered causes to do so.

 Various arguments have been presented to demonstrate the metaphysical impossibility of an actually infinite regress occurring in the real world, referring to thought experiments such as Hilbert's Hotel, the tale of Tristram Shandy, and variations.